 How do I get started?

 The process is very simple.
-To get started with a USDA home loan today, fill out our quick inquiry.
+If you are interested in a USDA home loan and reside in the state of Missouri please click Apply Now to fill out our application and get pre-qualified today.
 It will only take you a couple minutes and will give us the information we need to pre-qualify you for a loan.
-Once we receive your inquiry you can expect to hear back from us.
+Once we receive your application you can expect to hear back from us.

 The USDA site is best viewed using Internet Explorer.